ELTE-DH/gold-standard/README.md

 ## Content of this repository

 The "pilot" subdirectory of the repository contains the pilot annotations, which were made between May and August 2021.
-The repository also contains the annotation guide (in Hungarian), and the scripts that we used for the preprocessing of the texts and the measurement of inter-annotator agreement.
+The repository also contains the annotation guidelines (in Hungarian), and the scripts that we used for the preprocessing of the texts and the measurement of inter-annotator agreement.
 The "corpus" subfolder contains the preprocessed xml files.
 The commit message "original files" indicates that the annotations of the file have not been manually checked yet.

 ## Corpus size